Clotilde Dent Bowen: Personal life

-Bowen married for a short time from when she was a medical student.
+Bowen married for a short time when she was a medical student.
 When she was interviewed for Ebony magazine in 1968, she was living with Pamela Rancourt, who was a nurse.
 She later had a longterm relationship with Dr Athenia "Micki" Athans, which lasted to the end of her life.

 Bowen had a variety of outdoor and active pursuits, including boating, trail bike riding, and playing pool.